 Could they now – recognising the creep occurring across the rest of the cricketing world – save the future of international cricket by striking a deal?

 Could they now consider investing (at least a portion of) shared broadcast revenue into the international game – to everyone’s benefit?
 Ex Cricket Australia CEO James Sutherland spoke about this four years ago.

-A properly funded structure underpinning the international game would mean smaller Full members and Associate nations could better concentrate on strategies to continue developing the sport locally & regionally; not lurching from series to series, trying to secure rights deals, sometimes having to cancel tours when there’s no TV.
+A properly funded structure underpinning the international game would mean smaller Full members and Associate nations could better concentrate on strategies to continue developing the sport locally & regionally; not lurching from series to series, trying to secure rights deals, sometimes having to cancel tours when there’s no TV contract.

 The game needs an empowered global body.
-It can’t continue to be pulled from pillar to post – it needs to be allowed to operate as a global body for the global sport.
+It can’t continue to be pulled from pillar to post – it must be allowed to operate as a global body for the global sport.